 Can I be credited for previous work?

 Click here to find out what to do if service is missing from your record.

 If your category of eligibility has been added to the scheme following a change to the legislation, service can only be backdated to the date the legislation was introduced.

 How much does it cost?

-Membership is FREE for workers.
+Registration is FREE for workers.
 Find out if you’re eligible to join QLeave.

 The Building and Construction Industry (Portable Long Service Leave) Act 1991 (the Act) is the piece of legislation responsible for providing a fair and efficient Scheme of portable long service leave for workers in the Queensland building and construction industry.